This tutorial covers the fundamentals of concurrent programming with examples in Go.

-When you close a channel, all readers receive a zero value.
+When you read from a closed channel, you receive a zero value.
 This can be used to broadcast a signal to several goroutines on a single channel.

 How to kill a goroutine

 One goroutine can't forcibly stop another.
 To make a goroutine stoppable, let it listen for a stop signal on a channel.

 Timer and Ticker: events in the future